 Students enrolled at other schools or divisions of IUPUI or IU may apply for Herron admission the semester before beginning Herron courses.
-To transfer, they must have at least 12 credit hours that apply toward a Herron degree and a 2.30 cumulative grade point average (GPA).
-Students must file an application for current students for priority admission by October 1 for spring admission and March 1 for summer or fall admission.
-Please contact the Herron Student Services Office at (317) 920-2416 for more information.
+To transfer, they must have at least 12 credit hours that apply toward a Herron degree and a 2.5 cumulative grade point average (GPA).
+IUPUI or IU students must file an application for priority admission by October 1 for spring admission and March 1 for summer or fall admission.
+Please contact the Herron Student Services Office at (317) 278-9400 for more information.

-All students are admitted into Herron as either a pre-fine art or pre-art education major.
-To be admitted to a major, a student must go through the portfolio review process, which occurs after students complete the freshman Foundation Program courses and 9 credit hours of sophomore-level studio work.
+All students are admitted into Herron as a pre-fine art, art history, or pre-art education major.
+To be admitted to a fine art or art education major, a student must go through the portfolio review process, which occurs after students complete the freshman Foundation Program courses and 9 credit hours of sophomore-level studio work.
 Students interested in art history may be directly admitted into that program and do not have to go through the portfolio review process.